LuckyLibra/AssignmentTwo/Automated Testing/README.md

 ----------------------------------------------------------------------------

 -------TEST NINE : LAMPORT CLOCKS -------------
+(This explanation also has a diagram for a high-level visual understanding of what is occuring in this folder called 'Test_Nine-Visualised.png)
 A content server from Sydney sends a PUT Request.
 A content server from Sydney sends a PUT Request with updated information that it is raining now.
 A client makes a GET request for data.